elm-messenger/messenger-docs/docs/intro/modules.md

 - [Elm REGL](https://github.com/elm-messenger/elm-regl): Rendering backend

 :::note
-This manual is compatible with core `17.0.0`, templates and CLI `0.5.2`.
+This doc is compatible with core `17.0.1`, templates and CLI `0.5.2`.
 :::